ezralanglois/arachnid/docs/reconstruction.rst

 		- Spherical aberration, mm
 		- Actual size of particle, pixels

+There are several ways to proceed after creating your project:

+#.
+Use the `-m All Cluster` option for `spi-project` and everything is run on the cluster (except reference preparation)
+#.
+Simply run the provided scripts (`run_local` and `run_cluster` to do a fast data processing)
+#.
+Run the `run_local` script then go to `Improving the Data Treatment`_ and manually
+   assess the data quality and fix problems before running `run_cluster`.
+#.
+Run each configuration file independently

 .. note::

 	For Frank Lab members, you must source Arachnid to get full access to pySpider (EACH time you start a terminal window).